 This chicken biryani, murgh biryani, comes from the cuisine of Rajasthan.
-It is delicately scented with rosewater and cardamom, but the chicken pieces have some heat.
-It differs from other styles of biryani because of this heat, which is not common in most biryani preparations.
+It is delicately scented with rosewater and cardamom, with spicy chicken pieces.

-This is the simplest biryani in this book and does not take long to prepare.
+It is the simplest biryani in this book and is not hard to prepare.
 You need to start the day before to allow the chicken to marinate at least overnight.

 There are a couple of things to get right for this dish to succeed and impress your diners.

 You need to use good rice and it must be washed and soaked before cooking.
 You must try to get the rice cooked and the chicken cooked at the same time to allow you to assemble the dish with the rice still steaming.
 It is better to have the chicken wait for the rice, rather than the other way around.

 The rosewater, or gulab jal, is a key ingredient of this dish.
 Whilst it is available from supermarkets, the Indian brands taste better and are more aromatic.